 7. Has the coronavirus appeared in South Africa?

 There has been one confirmed case of the Covid-19 virus in South Africa.
-News24 reported on Health Minister, Dr Zweli Mkhize recently confirming that a man from Kwa-Zulu Natal tested positive for the virus.
+Health Minister, Dr Zweli Mkhize recently confirming that a man from Kwa-Zulu Natal tested positive for the virus.
 The patient had returned from Italy with his family on 1 March 2020 and swiftly sought medical attention after displaying symptoms.

 The National Institute for Communicable Diseases (NICD) stated that they have so far tested 181 persons for the Covid-19 and the virus causing Covid-19, and that all those tests have come back negative.